Raviegupta/React-Practice/JavaScript/Js-CAT-B.md

 };
 ```

+#### Explain the arrow function syntax in ES6.
+How does it differ from regular functions?
 4. Arrow Function: ES6, handles `this` keyword differently compared to regular functions.
 ```
 const sum = (a, b) => {